Social and Public Art Resource Center: History

 In 1977, SPARC took up residence in a two-story Art Deco building that had served as the Venice jail since 1929.
 Deitch describes that originally they "broke in" and took over and cleaned out the former jail.
 The building was eventually obtained through "a lot of political maneuvering," and it was free.
 The SPARC building features a gallery, five artists' studios, a darkroom, and houses Baca's archives as well as those of Minna Agins.

 SPARC's first project was the monumental mural project The Great Wall of Los Angeles, which is one of the largest murals in the world.
 It depicts scenes from the history of California on the side of the Tujunga wash, and was created by thousands of volunteers and workers.
 The over 2,000 foot long mural was commissioned as a beautification project by the Army Corps of Engineers.
 About 400 of the mural's workers were teens, many of them "part of the juvenile justice system."
+Funding was provided by the Comprehensive Employment and Training Act.

 Beginning in 1988, SPARC undertook a program called Great Walls Unlimited: Neighborhood Pride, which painted 105 murals in neighborhoods throughout Los Angeles.
 Ninety-five artists were hired to create the murals and then they hired about 1100 young people to work as apprentices in the community.
 The Great Walls program ran from 1988 to 2003, when there was a mural moratorium in Los Angeles.

 SPARC, along with the Mural Conservancy of Los Angeles, has been instrumental in documenting and preserving murals.
 In addition, both groups have created an artistic culture that views the murals of Los Angeles as part of the city's "collection" of art.

 Today

 The SPARC website hosts an archive of digital images of Los Angeles murals (currently in development), as well as a discussion forum.

 SPARC receives donations from different sources, including private businesses like Blue Moon Brewing Company.

 The Durón Gallery inside of the SPARC building is used to "present socially relevant and politically conscious art."

-Since 1993, Debra J.T.
-Padilla has been the Executive Director of SPARC.